-- 1. If the coefficient matrix A is not symmetric or not an M-matrix, one might be able to perform a preprocessing step to obtain a more suitable matrix $A_f$ .
+- 1. If the coefficient matrix A is not symmetric or not an M-matrix, one might be able to perform a preprocessing step to obtain a more suitable matrix A_f .
 This step can be used as a way to introduce an auxiliary space method. - 2.
-In classical AMG methods, we use the so-called C/F splitting, namely, split all N variables into two sets: $N_c$ C-variables and $N_f$ F-variables, i.e., $N = N_c + N_f$ .
-On the other hand, aggregation-based AMG forms aggregates of F-variables. - As observed previously, forming an interpolation P that satisfies the weak approximation property is crucial for convergence.
-This task can be further divided into two stages: (1) Determining the sparsity pattern; (2) Assigning weights to P. Sometimes, we can truncate small entries if it is not sparse enough.
+In classical AMG methods, we use the so-called C/F splitting, namely, split all N variables into two sets: N_c C-variables and N_f F-variables, i.e., $N = N_c + N_f$.
+On the other hand, aggregation-based AMG forms aggregates of fine-level variables (vertices) to cover the graph G. - 3.
+As observed previously, forming an interpolation P that satisfies the weak approximation property is crucial for convergence.
+This task can be further divided into two stages:

-- 4. For symmetric problems, the Galerkin relation naturally leads to assuming $R = P^T$ .
+Determining the sparsity pattern; Assigning weights to P. Sometimes, we can "truncate" the matrix P by eliminating small entries, if P is not sparse enough. - 4.
+For symmetric problems, the Galerkin relation naturally leads to assuming $R = P^T$.
 But for nonsymmetric problems, R may also need to be constructed. - 5.
 In GMG, the coarse-level problems can be given by discretization on a coarser grid.
-But in AMG, we must use the restriction, interpolation, and the fine-level coefficient matrices to compute $A_c$ using the triple-matrix product.
-This can easily become the most timeconsuming part of the setup phase.
+But in AMG, we must use the restriction, interpolation, and the fine-level coefficient matrices to compute A_c using the triple-matrix product.
+This can easily become the most time-consuming part of the setup phase.
 Implementing this part requires attention, especially for parallel efficiency. - 6.
-Sometimes, $A_c$ might not be sparse enough even after P is truncated when using the Galerkin relation.
-In this case, $A_c$ may need to be further modified to obtain a sparse approximation.
+Sometimes, A_c might not be sparse enough even after P is truncated when using the Galerkin relation.
+In this case, A_c need to be further modified to obtain a sparse approximation.